justinkkgoh/Computer-Vision/README.md

 # Computer-Vision
 Programming assignments for my Computer Vision course.
-Python and OpenCV
+Each homework is accompanied by a Jupyter Notebook and report Python and OpenCV

 Topics include: <br>